Baiame/intent_detection/README.md

   - [Bert](https://huggingface.co/albert/albert-base-v2)
   - [French_Bert](https://huggingface.co/dbmdz/bert-base-french-europeana-cased)

+All the models are available in the repository, except for 2 models :

-For the French_Bert models, fine-tuned weights are available [at his link](https://we.tl/t-FxKdwjOnw4).
+- For the French_Bert models, fine-tuned weights are available [at his link](https://we.tl/t-FxKdwjOnw4).
 Just download the weights and place the folder in the models repository, following this structure :

 ```md